knowhow07/image_stitching/README.md

-# image_stitching
+# Optimizing Large-Scale Image Stitching with Hybrid Parallelism
-Optimizing Large-Scale Image Stitching with Hybrid Parallelism
+Optimizing Large-Scale Image Stitching with Hybrid Parallelism, a Comparative Study of OpenMP and CUDA.